Zazk0u/FunkyHeart/Lua/README.md

 The structure should endup look like:<br/>
 FUNKYHEART\Engine\Binaries\Win64\ue4ss\Mods\\"Downloaded Mod"\Scripts\main.lua<br/>

-Don't accidentaly extract a zip folder of one of my mod and endup with a nested folder like this:
+Don't accidentaly extract a zip mod folder of one of my mod and endup with a nested folder like this:
 FUNKYHEART\Engine\Binaries\Win64\ue4ss\Mods\\"Downloaded Mod"\\"Downloaded Mod"\Scripts\main.lua

 Step 4:<br/>